-- A. Vibration levels from Oil Operations shall not exceed a velocity of 0.25 mm/s over the frequency range 1 to 100 Hz at the Outer Boundary. - B. Should vibration levels at any time exceed the thresholds specified above, or should the Operator otherwise fail to comply with all of the provisions specified herein, the Operator shall immediately notify the City and shut down the source of drilling and redrilling found to be in non-compliance with the thresholds specified in this Ordinance, and no new drilling or redrilling activities may be commenced or approved until the Operator has taken all steps necessary to assure future compliance with the thresholds and other provisions.
-The foregoing remedies are not exclusive, but shall be in addition to any other remedies available for a violation of the CCMC. - C. The Operator shall hire an independent qualified engineer, approved by the Public Works Director/City Engineer, to install equipment to continuously monitor and digitally record vibration levels at the Outer Boundary.
-Such monitors shall be placed at locations selected by the Public Works Director/City Engineer.
+- A. Vibration levels from Oil Operations shall not exceed a velocity of 0.25 mm/s over the frequency range 1 to 100 Hz at the Outer Boundary. - B. Should vibration levels at any time exceed the thresholds specified above, or should the Operator otherwise fail to comply with all of the provisions specified herein, the Operator shall immediately notify the City and shut down the source of drilling and redrilling found to be in non-compliance with the thresholds specified in these Drilling Regulations, the Specific Plan and/or the EIR/MMRP, and no new drilling or redrilling activities may be commenced or approved until the Operator has taken all steps necessary to assure future compliance with the thresholds and other provisions.
+The foregoing remedies are not exclusive, but shall be in addition to any other remedies available for a violation of the CCMC. - C. Vibration Reduction Monitoring and Reporting.
+The Operator shall hire an independent qualified engineer, approved by the Public Works Director/City Engineer, to install equipment to continuously monitor and digitally record vibration levels at the Outer Boundary.
+Such monitors shall be placed at locations selected by the Public Works Director/City Engineer and shall be implemented no later than 180 days following the date of approval of the Comprehensive Drilling Plan, except as may be extended for good cause as determined by the Public Works Director/City Engineer.
 The results of all such monitoring shall be submitted to the Public Works Director/City Engineer on a quarterly basis.

-SECTION 24, GEOTECHNICAL.
+SECTION 24.
+GEOTECHNICAL.